 Concentration of credit risk.
-Concentration of credit risk is the risk associated with investing a significant portion of investments in the securities of a single issuer, excluding U.S. Guaranteed investments, investment pools, and mutual funds.
+Concentration of credit risk is the risk associated with investing a significant portion of investments in the securities of a single issuer, excluding U.S. guaranteed investments, investment pools, and mutual funds.
 The Authority's investments in commercial paper are in a single U.S. corporation.

 Custodial credit risk.
 The custodial credit risk for deposits is the risk that in the event of the failure of a depository financial institution, then the Authority will not be able to recover deposits or will not be able to recover collateral securities that are in the possession of an outside party.
 The custodial credit risk for investments is the risk that in the event of the failure of the counter party to a transaction, the Authority will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
-Minnesota Statute Chap, 118A requires that deposits be secured by depository insurance or a combination of depository insurance and collateral securities held in the Authority's name.
+Minnesota Statute, Chapter 118A, requires that deposits be secured by depository insurance or a combination of depository insurance and collateral securities held in the Authority's name.
 Throughout the current fiscal year, the combined depository insurance and collateral was sufficient to meet legal requirements and secure all Authority deposits, thus eliminating exposure to custodial credit risk.
-The Authority had no foreign currency exposure at June 30, 2023.
+The Authority had no foreign currency exposure at June 30, 2024.

-Following is a summary of the carrying amount of cash and cash equivalents at June 30, 2023:
+Following is a summary of the carrying amount of cash and cash equivalents at June 30, 2024:

-Custodial Credit Credit Carrying % of Total Security Type Risk Risk Maturities Amount Portfolio Cash and cash equivalents (a) (b)(c) n/a \$58,240,762 66% Treasury Bills AAA (c) 12/21/2023 29,387,500 34 Total \$87,628,262 100%
+Custodial Carrying Security Type Credit Risk Credit Risk Maturities Amount % of Total Cash and cash equivalents (a) (b) (c) n/a \$ 92,252,942 100%

-(a) Cash and cash equivalents include Commercial paper which has a AAA credit rating.

-(b) Individual bank balances less than or equal to \$250,000 are FDIC insured.
-Individual balances greater than \$250,000 are collateralized by the Authority holding a letter of credit from the Federal Home Loan Bank of Cincinnati for \$3 million.

-(c) Commercial paper and securities held in custody are in the Authority's name
+- (a) Cash and cash equivalents include Commercial paper which has a AAA credit rating. - (b) Individual bank balances less than or equal to \$250,000 are FDIC insured.
+Individual balances greater than \$250,000 are collateralized by the Authority holding a letter of credit from the Federal Home Loan Bank of Cincinnati for \$3 million. - (c) Commercial paper and securities held in custody are in the Authority's name

-Fair value reporting: The Authority's investments that are not recorded at amortized cost or using the equity method are recorded at fair value as of June 30, 2023.
+Fair value reporting.
+The Authority's investments that are not recorded at amortized cost or using the equity method are recorded at fair value as of June 30, 2024.
 GASB Statement No. 72, Fair Value Measurement and Application, defines fair value as the price that would be received to sell an asset between market participants at the measure date.
 This statement establishes a hierarchy of valuation inputs based on the extent to which the inputs are observable in the marketplace.
 A financial instrument's level within the fair value hierarchy is based on the lowest level of any input that is significant to the fair value measurement.
 The following describes the hierarchy of inputs used to measure fair value and primary valuation methodologies used for financial instruments measured at fair value on a recurring basis: